 Wallace Community College Workforce Development Division is pleased to offer the following courses:

 Dental Assistant.
 This 20-week program prepares students for entry-level positions within dental offices.
 Students will learn dental anatomy, 4-handed dental assisting techniques, dental laboratory and x-ray skills, charting skills, safety procedures, and general office protocols.
 The first 18 weeks of the program consist of classroom and lab time while the final 2 weeks of the program are spent in clinical externship at a local dental office.
 A minimum of six students is required.
 Prerequisites include an application package which includes an ACT® WorkKeys test along with a Hepatitis B titer.
 All prospective students who complete an application package will submit to an interview process to gain acceptance into the program.
-Call 334-556-2414 for more information.
+Call 334-556-6850 for more information.
 WIOA approved.
+Pathways for Prosperity Scholarship approved.

 Certified Medication Assistant.
 This 6-week program provides classroom instruction and hands-on skills training to prepare students to take the Medication Assistant Certification Exam.
 Certified Medication Assistants are trained individuals who specialize in administering medication to people who need assistance receiving medications, such as the elderly, disabled, or those in treatment facilities.
 A MAC is typically a Certified Nursing Assistant (CNA) who works in a long-term care, mental health facility or hospital under the direction of a licensed nurse.
-Before enrolling in this training, you should research the company for whom you want to work to see if it requires the MAC to be a CNA.
-A high school diploma or equivalent is required to enter this program.
-Call 334-556-2373 for more information or to register.
-A minimum of six students is required. **Some clinical facilities we partner with may require proof of vaccination.
+Having a C.N.A. is a requirement to enroll in the C.M.A. class.
+A high school diploma or equivalent is also required to enter this program.
+Call 334-556-2202 for more information or to register.
+Pathways for Prosperity Scholarship approved.